amittallapragada/amittallapragada.github.io/_posts/2020-12-22-server-side-events.md

 LOGFILE = f"{dir_path}/test.log"
 {% endhighlight %}

 The main imports you need to know about here are FastAPI, EventSourceResponse, and tail.
-FastAPI will enable us to quickly build a web server.
-EventSourceResponse is a function from the sse_starlette library that converts  python generator objects into SSE signals. the tail function from the sh library lets us infinitely tail a file and prints only unread lines.
+FastAPI will enable us to quickly build a webserver.
+EventSourceResponse is a function from the sse_starlette library that converts  python [generator](https://wiki.python.org/moin/Generators) objects into SSE signals. the tail function from the sh library lets us infinitely tail a file and prints only unread lines.
 This will be crucial in us developing a logger as we only want to display lines that users have not yet seen.
 After we complete our imports, we create an instance of FastAPI.
-We also add some cors middleware to allow our server-sent events to be accepted by our clients.
+We also add some CORS middleware to allow our server-sent events to be accepted by our clients.

 #### SSE Generator
+#### **`server.py`**
 {% highlight python %}
 #This async generator will listen to our log file in an infinite while loop (happens in the tail command)
 #Anytime the generator detects a new line in the log file, it will yield it.